n-serrette/esphome_sd_card/README.md

 ### [sd_mmc_card](components/sd_mmc_card/README.md)

 The main component, allow reading and writing to the SD card.
+It also provide some sensors and other utilities to manipulate the card.

 basic configuration:
 ```yaml